 A culture of inquiry is evident across the school.
 It is evident in the staffroom conversations, in the team teaching arrangements, within the practices of outside experts brought into the school to work alongside teachers in the classroom, within the declared structures and intent of the regular TCMs and triples processes.
 The processes work to open the inquiry 'eyes' of teachers to better see their practices and consider how best to improve them.
 Professional inquiry at IPS appears to be driven by a professional thirst displayed by both the teachers and leaders to strive to do better in their classroom practice.
-The staff continually raises questions when opportunities for professional time and nuanced structures regularly provided.
-Always within these professional inquiry moments, whether they are individual, paired, teambased or whole school, there is a collegial awareness that support can be found within the school to help teachers and leaders seek new pedagogical understandings and approaches that can benefit their professional practices.
+The staff continually raises questions when opportunities for professional discussion arise and these opportunities are frequent, with professional time and nuanced structures regularly provided.
+Always within these professional inquiry moments, whether they are individual, paired, team-based or whole school, there is a collegial awareness that support can be found within the school to help teachers and leaders seek new pedagogical understandings and approaches that can benefit their professional practices.